neharao24/cognizant-externship/PythonModule/1_IntroductionToPython/Project_EligibleElector/README.md

-# EligibleElector
+# Project_EligibleElector

-A Python program that determines voter eligibility based on user input, providing personalized feedback and demonstrating practical use of conditionals and input handling.
+This project is a Python program that determines voter eligibility based on user input, providing personalized feedback.